-- monitoring and reviewing the integrity of the half-yearly and annual financial statements and any formal announcements relating to the Company's financial performance; - reviewing the adequacy and effectiveness of internal control and risk management systems; - making recommendations to the Board in relation to the appointment of the external auditors and approving the remuneration and terms of their engagement; - developing and implementing policy on the engagement of the external auditors to supply non-audit services (there were no non-audit services during the year); - reviewing and monitoring the independence, objectivity and effectiveness of the external auditors; - reviewing the arrangements in place within Baillie Gifford & Co whereby their staff may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters insofar as they may affect the Company; - reviewing annually the terms of the Investment Management Agreement; and - considering annually whether there is a need for the Company to have its own internal audit function.
+- monitoring and reviewing the integrity of the half-yearly and annual financial statements and any formal announcements relating to the Company's financial performance; - reviewing the adequacy and effectiveness of internal control and risk management systems; - making recommendations to the Board in relation to the appointment of the external auditor and approving the remuneration and terms of their engagement; - developing and implementing policy on the engagement of the external auditor to supply non-audit services (there were no non-audit services during the year); - reviewing and monitoring the independence, objectivity and effectiveness of the external auditor; - reviewing the arrangements in place within Baillie Gifford & Co whereby their staff may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters insofar as they may affect the Company;

+- reviewing annually the terms of the Investment Management Agreement; and - considering annually whether there is a need for the Company to have its own internal audit function.

-Scott-Moncrieff are engaged as the Company's Auditors.
-Having considered the experience and tenure of the audit partner and staff and the nature and level of services provided, the Committee remains satisfied with the Auditors' effectiveness.
-The audit partners responsible for the audit are rotated every 5 years and the current lead partner was appointed during the year following the sad death of Mr A Donaldson.
+Scott-Moncrieff are engaged as the Company's Auditor.
+Having considered the experience and tenure of the audit partner and staff and the nature and level of services provided, the Committee remains satisfied with the Auditor's effectiveness.
+The audit partners responsible for the audit are rotated every 5 years and the current lead partner Mr ID Lee was appointed a year ago.
 There are no contractual obligations restricting the Company's choice of external auditor.
-The Committee receives confirmation from the Auditors that they have complied with the relevant UK professional and regulatory requirements on independence.
+The Committee receives confirmation from the Auditor that they have complied with the relevant UK professional and regulatory requirements on independence.